isaacvp2/Algo_1_assignment/README.md

 ### Input Handling

 * **Strict Formatting:** The input parser is strict.
 It expects exactly $2n + 1$ non-empty lines.
 Blank lines in the middle of preference lists will cause an error (to prevent parsing malformed data).
 However, you can include a variable number of spaces between each number on a line.
-For example "1 2 3 4\n" is parsed the same as "1    2 3         4\n".
 * **Whitespace:** Trailing newlines at the very end of the file are handled gracefully, but multiple trailing blank lines are rejected.
 * **Permutations:** It is assumed (and checked) that every preference list is a valid permutation of numbers $1 \dots n$.